kawaicheung/book-on-naming-things/manuscript/0_C_Precision.md

-## Granularity
+## Precision

 While removing extraneous words is important, writing better names isn't always about concision.
 We want each part of a name to clarify what something does.
-Sometimes, this requires a more descriptive verb or adjective.
-Here are a couple of examples.
+Sometimes, this requires more precise words.
+The usual standbys of programmatic verbs like `Get` or `Create` often leave something on the table.
+Here are a few examples.

 I've written an extension method off of the `string` class which pulls out all email addresses for the given string using some magical regular expressions, and returns them in a `List`.
 It's a nifty method I can use to notify anyone mentioned in a user's comment.